 François Bérenger Saunière was born on 11th April 1852 in Montazels, a small village not far from Rennes-le-Château in the department of the Aude in the South of France.
 The house of his birth is still there today on the village square (La Place) behind an 18th century dolphin fountain.
 He was the eldest of the 7 children of Marguerite Hugues and Joseph Saunière.
 He had two brothers (Alfred, Martial and Joseph jr.) and three sisters (Mathilde, Adeline, and Marie-Louise).
-His father Joseph, nicknamed le Cubié, was the mayor of Montazels, manager of the local flour mill and steward to the Marquis de Cazemajou.
+His father Joseph, nicknamed le Cubié, was a busy man at the same time being a grocer, Mayor of Montazels, manager of the local flour mill and steward to the Marquis de Cazemajou.
 Joseph was a quick-tempered man and his marriage to Marguerite wasn’t always a happy one.

 Bérenger was a healthy and athletic child of the country and spent much time playing in the fields and mountains of the region.
 He went to the school of St. Louis in Limoux.
 Being the eldest son almost automatically meant that young Bérenger was destined for a career in the clergy.
 So in 1870, at the age of 18 he entered the Grand Seminary of the city of Narbonne.
 His brother Alfred would follow in his footsteps some time later.
 Bérenger was ordained priest in july of 1879.
 After having served as a curate in Alet-les-Bains for three years, he became the parish priest (Abbé) in the humble village of Le Clat in June 1882.
 Le Clat was situated on the lands of the De Negre d’Ables family that would come to play a big part in his later life.
 After two months he was asked by his old professor in Narbonne to become a teacher at the Seminary of Narbonne.
 It was there that he got a reputation for being a headstrong insolent man.
 On June 1st 1885 it resulted in him being assigned to the tiny and utterly unimportant parish of Rennes-le-Château, a community of not more than 300 souls.
 He was to succeed Abbé Croc, who had died after just a year of service.
 In his journal the new priest wrote: ‘La croix du milieu existe, mais il n’y a pas d’allées’.
 He was 33 years old and effectively exiled.